DaxChen/kvstore/README.md

 # kvstore

-cs739 key value store using gRPC
+CS739 Project 1: fault-tolerant key value store using gRPC

-# install

-run `make install-go` to download and install go from official website and setup PATH and GOPATH etc.
+# installing Go and dependencies

 If you already have go 13.8 and go tools (eg. go mod) installed, you can skip this.

-# compile

-run `make` to compile binary
-executables
+Follow the offical guild to install `go` and go-tools (eg. `go mod`).
+If on `ubuntu 16.04` to `18.04`, you can take a look at `scripts/install-go-ubuntu.sh`, which downloads and installs go from official website and setup PATH and GOPATH for you.

+The module dependencies are managed by go modules.

+Make sure you have go modules installed and go should automatically download the needed dependencies when you run `go run` or `go build`.

+(You should clone this repo outside of GOPATH, because by default go modules are disabled inside GOPATH.
+You can either move this folder outside of GOPATH or enable go modules everywhere.)

+# Compiling and `make` commands

+- `make`: compile both server and client binary executables using `go build`.
+- `make clean`: to remove `kvserver`, `kvclient`, and the database file `mem.log`.

 # run test scripts

+Under the `scripts` directory, there are several scripts to run our experiments.